zastrow/the-modern-elt-202-fa24/01-intro-to-html.md

 <!-- .slide: class="layout-bottom" -->

-***Attributes*** are placed in an element’s opening tag, containing information such as where a link goes, or how an image is read to screen readers, among other possibilites.
+***Attributes*** are placed in an element’s opening tag, containing information such as where a link goes, or how an image is read to screen readers, among other possibilities.

 <div>